tiagohcorreia/LAPR2/docs/sprintD/US017/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There are dependencies to US2 because we rely on the ability to publish Announcements and US11 for the ability to accept purchase orders.

 ### 1.5 Input and Output Data